-This collection provides an unprecedented primary source in which the cultural representations of layers of the French elite and academics can be explored over more than one hundred and thirty-five years in which the modern European world was truly born.
+This collection provides an unprecedented primary source from France in which the cultural representations of layers of the French elite and academics can be explored over more than one hundred and thirty-five years in which the modern European world was truly born.
 An Archives Unbound database.
 Coverage: 1672-1810.

 Mergent Archives is an online database providing you with access to a vast, indexed collection of corporate and industry related documents.
 Containing more than 180,000 documents covering over 100 countries and industries, Mergent Archives uses a reliable and easy to navigate system designed to meet your historical research needs.

 Business and financial research.
 Includes US and international company data and archives, US and international annual reports, fact sheets, insider trades, and industry reports (North America, Asia/Pacific and Europe).
 Includes Mergent Horizon and Company Analytics.
 Coverage: Current.

 Meriam Report on Indian Administration and the Survey of Conditions of the Indians in the U.S. View description

 Collection comprises two sets of documents that helped the response to 40 years of failed Native American policies.
 Provide unique documentary insights into many major tribes: Sioux, Navaho, Quapaw, Chickasaw, Apache, Pueblo, Ute, Cherokee, Cheyenne, Arapaho, Kickapoo, Klamath, and many others.
 An Archives Unbound database.
 Coverage: 1928-1943.